nbrehaut/megr2157-portfolio/docs/assignments/A05/index.md

 -  Assumption sensitivity: Name one assumption you made (material choice, shear negligibility, load distribution, etc.) and describe what would change in your final dimensions if that assumption were wrong or different

       _One assumption that I made that shows up in feature D is that the width of the base of the bracket was equal to it's length (the cross sectional area is a square).
 My final dimensions would definitely change as this choice set the Area of the cross section to be equal to the 2.4964 inches * the features base._

+This assignment took me 5 hours to complete

 ## Appendix: